emno3441/PKD-Project-Group-15/README.md

 - npm build
 - node ./dist/src/main.js

-Starting the beta version of the program with GUI (this version can only encrypt but can do so with fileexploer prompt)
+Starting the beta version of the program with GUI (this version can only encrypt but can do so with file explorer dialog)
 ----------------
 - npm install
 - npm run start